-Marco is a 1st year student on BA (Hons) Illustration and Visual Media at London College of Communication.
+Marco is a current student on BA (Hons) Illustration and Visual Media at London College of Communication.

 Why did you choose to study this course and why London College of Communication?

 I chose LCC because BA (Hons) Illustration and Visual Media suited my needs and I believed it would give me the knowledge to achieve my goals in life.
 LCC is one of the six Colleges that make up UAL, the second best University for art and design in the world!

 What was your first impression of London College of Communication when you joined?

 This is where I belong.
 I knew as soon as I walked through the doors.
 It was confirmed when I saw the facilities, especially the screen printing workshop!

 The College offers so much, and you have the opportunity to learn skills that go beyond your course, for example, photography and bookbinding.
 Studying here has given me space to try things I couldn’t afford outside the university.

 What’s the most interesting project you’ve worked on during your course so far?

 I am currently making a 3D sculpture of a letter from a language I don't know.
 We are working on a typographic project where we research languages we don't understand and interpret it in any way we want.
 It's very exciting to be able to work on both open and restricted projects.
 One allows me explore and make all the decisions, whilst the other teaches me how to excel based on specific criteria.

 What important piece of advice would you give to someone thinking of studying this course?